-Itzik Hartman is the director of Hevruta – a gap year program for Israelis and Americans.
-He has been working at Hevruta since the program’s inception and in his current role he oversees Hevruta’s educational vision and daily management as well as community life, social engagement and professional development.
+Yitzi Hartman is the Director of the Hevruta Gap-Year Program for Israelis and North Americans.
+He has been working at Hevruta since the program’s inception and in his current role, he oversees Hevruta’s educational vision and daily management, as well as community life, social engagement and professional development.

 Hartman holds a master’s degree in Community Social Work from the Hebrew University of Jerusalem.
 He has a BA in psychology from IDC Herzliya.